davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores relationship among hour, month, and shortwave radiation
 * OpenMeteoEDA_202306_v003 further explores relationship among hour, month, and shortwave radiation
 * OpenMeteoEDA_202306_v003 downloads data for a new city
+* OpenMeteoEDA_202306_v003 processes data for a new city